The Peutinger Map & Naples

 more whatevers to go (probably Roman

-miles).
-Puteoli (Pozzuoli) is indicated
+Puteoli (Pozzuoli) is there, as is Lake

-is the Appian Way.
-It bridges the Volturno
+Way.
+It bridges the Volturno river, which

-the mountains, the Apennines, running the
+the Apennines, running the length of this

-the word Campania that you would see in a
+you would see in a wider view.
+It was a

-you want to get from Naples to Benevento,
+helpful road map.
+If you want to get from

-go through Atella to Capua, hang a right
+Naples to Benevento, go through Atella to

-and you will be on the road to Benevento.
+Capua, hang a right and you will be on the

-That is still pretty good advice.
-The
+road to Benevento.
+That is still pretty

-icons are tough.
-The one just to the left
+good advice.
+The icons are tough.
+The one

-of Naples (Neapoli)—the golden half-head
+just to the left of Naples (Neapoli)—the golden half-head

 sticking up might be the Flavian